How to get the traveller experience back on track?

 We produced rivalling designs for the interiors and validated them with passengers onboard Allegro.
 Talking with the end-users gave us valuable insights on their expectations and wishes for this cross-border voyage.
 For travellers, the journey begins immediately they enter the train, not in the destination.
 That’s why we proceeded with the design line that embraces the Scandinavian design language, giving Russian tourists the feel of Helsinki right away and vice versa Finnish and international passengers the feeling of home.

 The Kuudes concept refines the customer experience from the moments before the journey all the way to the disembarkation.
 Working and meetings onboard were made more fluent and the dining car also saw several functional upgrades.

 Both 1st and 2nd class compartments received a remarkable face-lift: blue together with the brown leather add a hint of luxury to the overall feeling, still being contemporary and fresh.
 The design is sporty, yet elegant.
 Everything but the restaurant car was done with existing interiors and furniture.

 Tale of two cities

 All areas support the overall concept: the bistro, kids’ play area and lounge were revamped to showcase the destinations, Helsinki and St. Petersburg.
-The concept was applied also in the graphic world, such as the print materials of the restaurant car.
-Iconic representations of the cities – landmarks, stamps and coins among other things – were used for emphasis.
+The idea was also applied in the visual world, such as the print materials of the restaurant car.
+Iconic representations of the cities – landmarks, stamps, and coins among other things – were used for emphasis.